 The usual treatment is hemicolectomy (removal of a section of colon along with nearby lymph nodes and blood vessels).
 Because many patients have more than one carcinoid tumor, the surgeon will often check the rest of the colon for other tumors during surgery.
 For very small tumors, sometimes the tumor can be removed without surgery using a colonoscope.

-Tumors larger than 2 cm are more likely to have already spread to nearby tissues and lymph nodes, so for these tumors more extensive surgery is usually recommended.
+Tumors larger than 2 cm are more likely to have already spread to nearby tissues and lymph nodes, so more extensive surgery is usually recommended for these tumors.
 This means removal of about a third of the colon next to the appendix (a hemicolectomy), along with nearby blood vessels and lymph nodes.
-This procedure may not be recommended for people who are older or have other serious health problems (especially if these problems make surgery more risky), because the benefit may not outweigh the risks.
+This procedure might not be recommended for people who are older or have other serious health problems (especially if these problems make surgery more risky), because the benefit might not outweigh the risks.

 Doctors check how deep the cancer is growing into the wall of the rectum before surgery by using endoscopic ultrasound (discussed in the section about diagnosis).
 Most rectal carcinoid tumors that are smaller than 2 cm (slightly less than an inch) can be removed through an endoscope or local excision through the anus.

-For rectal carcinoid tumors between 1 and 2 cm, the best approach depends on how deeply the carcinoid tumor has grown into the wall of the rectum, as well as other details of each patient's medical situation.
-If the tumor has grown into the thick muscle layer of the rectum (the muscularis propria) or deeper, it needs to be treated like it is a larger tumor.
+The best approach for rectal carcinoid tumors between 1 and 2 cm, depends on how deeply the tumor has grown into the wall of the rectum, as well as other details of each patient's medical situation.
+If the tumor has grown into the thick muscle layer of the rectum (the muscularis propria) or deeper, it needs to be treated the same as a larger tumor.